LouisRossouw/esp32-ps3-btclassic-starter/README.md

 ## Extras:

-No pio cli?
+No pio cli ?
 No problemo.

-- Add the scripts directory to your environment variables, somepath/platformio/penv/Scripts
+- Add the scripts directory to your system environment variables, somepath/platformio/penv/Scripts
 - on Windows it would be - C:\Users\[user-user]\.platformio\penv\Scripts